renovate-bot/khulnasoft-lab-_-ai-assist/README.md

 You can either run `make develop-local` or  `docker-compose -f docker-compose.dev.yaml up --build --remove-orphans` this will run the API.

-Next open VS Code, install the GitLab Workflow extension, or run that extension locally.
+Next open the VS Code extension project, and run the development version of the GitLab Workflow extension locally.

-In VS Code settings you will need to set `AI Assist Server` to `http://localhost:5000` ofcourse change the port if you are deviating from the default.
-Set `AI Assist engine` to `FauxPilot`.
-It should now work.
+In VS Code code need to set the const `AI_ASSISTED_CODE_SUGGESTIONS_API_URL` constant to `http://localhost:5000/completions`.

 Since the feature is only for SaaS, you need to run GDK in SaaS mode:
 ```bash